 Each course has a three-letter code designating the instructional department or division.
 For example, ENG is the prefix for English courses.

 When a course has a prerequisite, it means that a student must have certain knowledge to be successful in the course.
 The prior knowledge may be demonstrated by a test score or successful completion of a prior course (ex. must have completed ENG 121 with a grade of C or better).
 Completion of the prerequisite is required prior to enrolling in the course, and U/D, U/F, D, F, or I grades are not acceptable.
 It is the student’s obligation to know and meet course prerequisites.
-These are stated in the course description section of the CCD catalog and the Schedule of Classes.
+These are stated in the course description section of the CCD catalog and the schedule of classes.
 Prerequisites will be checked at registration.
 The student may be required to file proof of meeting prerequisites.

-NOTE: Students who have taken prerequisite courses longer than seven years ago are strongly encouraged to take an assessment over the prerequisite material to ensure adequate prior knowledge to be successful in future courses.
+NOTE: Students who have taken prerequisite courses longer than seven years ago are strongly encouraged to take an assessment of the prerequisite material to ensure adequate prior knowledge to be successful in future courses.
 The outcome of the assessment will help determine whether the prerequisite course needs to be retaken.
 The assessment is available in the CCD Testing Center.

 For Health Science degrees, because of program accreditation requirements, students must have completed all science courses within the previous seven years before the first day of class in a health program.